Selecting and Managing Channels in Business Model Canvas

 INTRODUCTION TO THE CHANNELS BUILDING BLOCK

-This building block defines how an organization communicates with and provides value to its chosen customer segment.
+This building block in the business model canvas defines how an organization communicates with and provides value to its chosen customer segment.
 Channels are the touch points through which an organization liaises with its customers and as such, play a huge role in defining the customer experience.
 Channels can be categorized as marketing, sales or distribution channels.

 Channels and Customer Relationships are directly linked to the ‘how’ of a company linking with its target customer segment.
 Most companies have a different medium to attract a customer and separate strategies on how to retain them.
 It is advisable to list separate channels for different customer segments if your organization is targeting more than one.